 Assess who will be providing care for the child, support in the community, and family needs for increasing compliance and safety in home.
 Psychosocial care is important in burn victims, especially in the rehabilitation and reintegration phase of recovery.
 Patients are at risk to experience symptoms of helplessness, anxiety, guilt, and post-traumatic stress disorder.
 Many burn victims may struggle to accept their new image of “self”.
 Psychiatry referrals for medication regimens and psychotherapy can be important for children that suffer from adjustment disorder or PTSD.

 After initial stabilization, the burn care team should assess for signs of internalization or low self-esteem.
 Early identification and treatment can prevent long term sequelae.
 Family support is important to remind the child they have not been abandoned.
-Plan for school reintegration as soon as possible to maintain a sense of normalcy and avoid isolation.
-22
+The parents of children with burn injuries often suffer from psychological distress as a result of the injury as well.
+The mental health of the child’s entire support team should be considered and addressed for effective rehabilitation.39Additionally, having a plan for school reintegration as soon as possible to maintain a sense of normalcy and avoid isolation.40

 - Treat difficulties during rehabilitation and adaptation as normal experiences that can be overcome – full recovery is possible and may take up to 2 years